wakib1004/devops-learning/networking/ec2-nginx-server/README.md

 [![Nginx](https://img.shields.io/badge/Nginx-Web%20Server-009639?logo=nginx)](https://nginx.org/)
 [![Cloudflare](https://img.shields.io/badge/Cloudflare-CDN-F38020?logo=cloudflare)](https://www.cloudflare.com/)

-Deployed a NGINX web server on AWS EC2 and configured DNS (A record) to serve a custom domain using Cloudflare.
+This project demonstrates how to deploy a NGINX web server on an AWS EC2 instance and connect it to a custom domain using Cloudflare DNS.

 ## 🎬 Demo